-Establishment of the Intermunicipal Committee
+Establishment of the Intermunicipal Collaborative Framework Committee

-7.2.4 An Intermunicipal Committee will be established to provide opportunities for collaborative decision making.
+7.2.4 An Intermunicipal Collaborative Framework Committee will be established to provide opportunities for collaborative decision making.

-Composition of the Intermunicipal Committee
+Composition of the Intermunicipal Collaborative Framework Committee

-7.2.5 The Intermunicipal Committee will be comprised of three (3) elected officials from each municipality.
+7.2.5 The Intermunicipal Collaborative Framework Committee will be comprised of three (3) elected officials from each municipality.
 The CAOs or their designate(s) will provide support to the Committee.
 Only the elected officials will have voting rights.

-Responsibilities of the Intermunicipal Committee
+Responsibilities of the Intermunicipal Collaborative Framework Committee

-- 7.2.6 The Intermunicipal Committee will meet at least once annually to discuss emerging issues. - 7.2.7 The mandate of the Intermunicipal Committee is to facilitate on-going sharing of information between elected officials and staff and provide a forum for review and comment on a range of topics identified within the IDP. - 7.2.8 Responsibilities of the Intermunicipal Committee may include, but not necessarily be limited to the following: - To make recommendations on intermunicipal matters to their respective Councils; - To monitor the progress of the IDP including overseeing that implementation actions identified in the IDP Implementation Plan are acted upon; - c.
-To review any proposed applications for annexation and make recommendations to their respective Councils; - To review any proposed amendments to the IDP and make recommendations to their respective Councils; - e.
-To act as an informal review body for any amendment, proposed Area Structure Plans or significant development and subdivision applications that may have a significant impact upon the IDP area; - f.
-In the event that a subdivision or development application results in an appeal, the Intermunicipal Committee may
+- 7.2.6 The Intermunicipal Collaborative Framework Committee will meet at least once annually to discuss emerging issues. - 7.2.7 The mandate of the Intermunicipal Collaborative Framework Committee is to facilitate ongoing sharing of information between elected officials and staff and provide a forum for review and comment on a range of topics identified within the IDP. - 7.2.8 Responsibilities of the Intermunicipal Collaborative Framework Committee may include, but not necessarily be limited to the following: - To make recommendations on intermunicipal matters to their respective Councils; - To monitor the progress of the IDP including overseeing that implementation actions identified in the IDP Implementation Plan are acted upon; - To review any proposed applications for annexation and make recommendations to their respective Councils; - To review any proposed amendments to the IDP and make recommendations to their respective Councils; - e.
+To act as an informal review body for any amendment, proposed Area Structure Plans or significant development and subdivision

-- provide written comments to the appropriate appeal body; and - g.
+- applications that may have a significant impact upon the IDP area; - f.
+In the event that a subdivision or development application results in an appeal, the Intermunicipal Collaborative Framework Committee may provide written comments to the appropriate appeal body; and - g.
 To provide a forum to develop and recommend for approval to their respective Councils about agricultural, land development, industrial, tourism, social and economic development initiatives within the IDP area.

-Administrative Procedures for the Intermunicipal Committee
+Administrative Procedures for the Intermunicipal Collaborative Framework Committee

+- 7.2.9 The administration of the Intermunicipal

+Collaborative Framework Committee will

-- 7.2.9 The administration of the Intermunicipal Committee will alternate between both Municipalities on an annual basis.
-Administrative procedures include: - The establishment of dates and locations for meetings, production of agendas and other matters as deemed necessary; - Keeping of minutes of the Intermunicipal Committee meetings; - Making a decision to meet at least once annually and/or at the request of each municipality; and - d.
-The chairmanship of the Intermunicipal Committee will alternate between the representatives from the Town of High Prairie.
+alternate between both Municipalities on an

+annual basis.
+Administrative procedures include:

+- The establishment of dates and locations for meetings, production of agendas and other matters as deemed necessary;

+- Keeping of minutes of the Intermunicipal Collaborative Framework Committee meetings;

+- Making a decision to meet at least once annually and/or at the request of each municipality; and

+- d.
+The chairmanship of the Intermunicipal

+Collaborative Framework Committee will

+alternate between the representatives from

+the Town of High Prairie and Big Lakes

+County.